okyeron/fates/install/norns/Norns_install_instructions_1.5.md

     sudo alsactl store
     amixer cset numid=3 0%

-    sudo reboot
+    sudo alsactl store

-*N.B: These install instructions are based on the work of Tehn, Nordseele, The Technobear among others.
+*These install instructions are based on the work of Tehn, Nordseele, The Technobear among others.
 Thank you!*